Phonics: Canada

 Consequentially, with the exception of those indicated below, there appears to be no evidence of a comprehensive or systematic practice of phonics in most of Canada's public schools.

-In 2016, amongst 50 countries, Canada ranked 23rd in the PIRLS reading achievement for fourth grade students.
+In 2016, amongst 50 countries, Canada ranked 23rd in the PIRLS reading achievement for students in their fourth year of school.

 In 2018, Canada ranked 6th out of 78 countries in the PISA reading scores for 15-year-old students.
 However, critics say PISA is fundamentally flawed, and in 2014 more than 100 academics from around the world called for a moratorium on PISA.

 In 2021, the province of New Brunswick introduced a new English Language Arts curriculum that includes phonological awareness, phonics, fluency, vocabulary and reading comprehension.
 Notably, the teaching of alphabetic skills based on the science of reading has replaced the use of various cueing systems and a variety of strategies to construct meaning from text.

 On January 27, 2022, the Ontario Human Rights Commission (OHRC) released a report on its public inquiry into the right to read.
 It followed the unanimous decision of the Supreme Court of Canada, on November 9, 2012, recognizing that learning to read is not a privilege, but a basic and essential human right.

 The OHRC's report deals with all students, not just those with learning disabilities.
 The inquiry found that Ontario is not fulfilling its obligations to meet students' right to read.
 Specifically, foundational word-reading skills are not effectively targeted in Ontario's education system.
 With science-based approaches to reading instruction, early screening, and intervention, we should see only about 5% of students reading below grade level.
 However, in 2018–2019, 26% of all Ontario Grade 3 students and 53% of Grade 3 students with special education needs (students who have an Individual Education Plan), were not meeting the provincial EQAO standard.
 The results improved only slightly for Grade 6 students, where 19% of all students and 47% of students with special education needs did not meet the provincial standard.